Reb Anderson: Biography

-In a controversial incident, which Anderson discusses in his book "Being Upright, while jogging in Golden Gate Park in 1983, he found the corpse of a man with a bullet wound to the head and a revolver nearby.
+In a controversial incident, which Anderson discusses in his book Being Upright: Zen Meditation and the Bodhisattva Precepts, while jogging in Golden Gate Park in 1983, he found the corpse of a man with a bullet wound to the head and a revolver nearby.
 Anderson returned to the body over a period of several days to meditate over the corpse.
 He eventually reported the body, but not the revolver, taking it into his possession.
 In 1987, Anderson was mugged one block away from the San Francisco Zen Center.
 He retrieved the unloaded revolver and chased the perpetrator to a nearby tenement, where both were quickly arrested.

 The Zen Center Board of Directors sent him on a leave of absence for six months.
 After his return, he served as co-abbot with Mel Weitsman until 1995.
 Regarding this ordeal, Anderson has written of his remorse and insight garnered from the experience.

 Anderson served as abbot and as co-abbot with Sojun Mel Weitsman of SFZC’s three training centers (City Center, Green Gulch Farm, and Tassajara Zen Mountain Center) from 1986 to 1995.

 In October 1999 Anderson suffered a heart attack while conducting dokusan.
 He later underwent a successful emergency angioplasty.

 Anderson is married to Rusa Chiu, a Jungian analyst.
 He has two daughters, Deborah Savran and Thea Anderson, as well as four grandchildren.
 Anderson retired in 2025 from San Francisco Zen Center but he continues to offer teachings and practice opportunities at No Abode Hermitage.